 Froh had actually planned to do something else.
 When the company was founded in 2014, he intended to set up a ridesharing service modelled on Uber and Lyft.
 As a former Airbnb employee, Froh was often in San Francisco where he saw how quickly private ridesharing platforms attracted followers – simply by bringing people together via mobile phones: drivers who wanted to share fuel costs or earn some extra money, and passengers who found buses too troublesome and traditional taxis too expensive.

+To survive in this highly competitive market, Gunnar Froh of Wunder Mobility relies on maximum diversity in his own services: "Our competitive advantage is that we are the only software provider in the world that covers the entire spectrum."
 His company is just as attractive to cities seeking low-cost solutions for public transport as it is to car manufacturers who want to offer new mobility services but do not want to invest millions in the development of their own systems.

-He knows exactly in which direction he wants to steer the company.
-However, the path to get there is unknown.
+Of course, awards also help to increase the reputation.
+In 2020, Wunder Mobility scored twice.
+The jury of the "Hamburg Innovations Award" named Wunder Mobility the most innovative growth company.
+And in "The Spark - The German Digital Prize" awarded by German business newspaper Handelsblatt and McKinsey, the start-up took 3rd place.
+Froh knows exactly where he wants to steer the company.
+But the way there lies in uncertainty.
 The competitive landscape changes constantly, new opportunities but also risks are constantly arising.
 "You have to react quickly and be prepared to experiment.
 The actual product is created by doing."
 Only companies that remain flexible have a good chance of reaching their goal successfully in the mobility services market.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals